-Open Arms Patient Advocacy Society is pleased to provide patients with a list of related organizations that may assist in bringing clarity to a medical situation.
+Open Arms Patient Advocacy Society (OAPA) is pleased to provide patients with a list of related organizations that may assist in bringing clarity to a medical situation.
 There are numerous agencies that can aid a patient in gaining knowledge and receiving support.
 Taking full advantage of these free agencies can be vital to the health of a patient.
 These organizations specialize in medical problems and can direct a patient to the proper support and treatment.

 Alberta Health Services